Raven-Symoné: Personal life

 In August 2013, Raven-Symoné commented on the legalization of same-sex marriage, stating that she was "excited to hear today that more states legalized gay marriage" and that it was "great to know [she] can now, should [she] wish to."
 In an October 2014 interview with Oprah Winfrey, she explained her rejection of labeling herself and of identifying as either African-American or gay, specifying that she was an "American" and a "human who loves humans."
 She was named Grand Marshal of the 2016 Montreal Pride Parade.

 Raven-Symoné was in a relationship with model and actress AzMarie Livingston from 2012 to 2015.
-In June 2020, she married social media manager Miranda Maday.
+In June 2020, she married longtime girlfriend Miranda Maday.
+The couple have started a podcast together called Tea Time with Raven and Miranda since 2024.

 In 2013, she briefly retired from acting and enrolled at Academy of Art University to pursue an associate degree in fine arts, which she completed in 2016.
-She came out of retirement in 2015 as a co-host of The View.
+She came out of retirement in 2015 to be a co-host of The View.
 In the 2016 presidential election, she endorsed Libertarian nominee Gary Johnson.